What is the CSS Profile and how do I apply?

 Administered by the College Board, the CSS Profile is used to determine your eligibility for institutional financial aid.
 It is similar to the FAFSA, but it focuses on financial aid from colleges and universities rather than from the federal government.
 Almost 400 colleges, universities, and scholarship funds use the CSS Profile to provide over $9B in financial aid to students.

-Since nearly all schools require it, most students are familiar with the Free Application for Federal Student Aid (FAFSA) and complete it each year to find out their financial aid eligibility.
+Most students are familiar with the Free Application for Federal Student Aid (FAFSA), which must be completed annually to determine eligibility to Pell Grant and other federal financial aid programs.
 The majority of schools also use the FAFSA to award need-based aid to incoming and returning students.
 On the other hand, some schools, and even scholarship funds, prefer to get a deeper look into their students’ financial situations when determining financial aid packages – that’s where the CSS Profile comes in handy.

 Unlike the FAFSA, most schools don’t require students to fill out the CSS Profile.
 Your school will provide information during the admissions process if it’s needed.
 You can also check out a list of schools, universities, and scholarship funds that use the CSS Profile on the College Board website.
 Additionally, you only need to complete the CSS Profile one time during your college education.